Scraxer/Inventory-Free-Slots/README.md

 ## Features
 - Displays the number of free spaces directly over the inventory bag icon.
+- Free space counter changes colour between green, yellow, orange and red based on free spaces remaining.
+- Adjustable font size.
+- Togglable shadowing/bordering of text.
-- Automatically updates as items are added or removed from the inventory.
+- Dynamically updates as items are added or removed from the inventory.

 ## How to Install
 1. Download and install the RuneLite client from [RuneLite.net](https://runelite.net/).